Fire safety responsibilities in buildings

 • warning and operational signs

-There can be other essential fire safety measure listed for your building/premises depending on whether alternate solutions have been considered as part of the construction of the building or premise.
+There can be other essential fire safety measure listed for your building or premises depending on whether alternate solutions have been considered as part of the construction of the building or premise.

 A fire safety schedule, interim/final fire safety certificate or annual fire safety statement issued for the building lists all the essential fire safety measures that are installed in the building and the performance standard to which each of those measures must be capable of operating.